 - Employee Salary Designation Page and Salary Level

-Now, considering the above case, first the software is developed and the flow should be Employee registration (Entering the values, ex: employee id, name, phone number, etc).
-After the correct inputs, it should redirect to the net page that employee report page.
+Now, considering the above case, first, the software is developed, and the flow should be Employee registration (Entering the values, ex: employee id, name, phone number, etc.).
+After the correct inputs, it should redirect to the net page that the employee report page.
 Now, if here the employee is not directed to the reports page and directly directed to the salary information page, and then it is an error.
-So, to rectify this, the flow, the sequence of activities, integration testing is done.
+So, to rectify this, the flow, the sequence of activities, integration testing are done.

 Login-> Inbox->Send / Delete Mail-> Logout

-Now, here when we log into their servers, first the values are checked for the correctness, that is unit testing.
+Now, here when we log in to their servers, first, the values are checked for correctness, that is, unit testing.
 So, now after the credentials match, the login page should transfer us to the inbox page.
 That is the expected result.
 If it doesn’t transfer us to the Inbox page instead transfer us to some junk folder, then it becomes a case of integration testing case.
-Same goes for sending and deletion of the emails.
+The same goes for sending and deleting emails.